SlimeVR/SlimeVR-Docs-Site/tools/slimevr-wrangler.md

 ## Issues

 Many!
-This is a **alpha** version, and there's no guarantees about anything.
+This is an **alpha** version, and there's no guarantees about anything.

 * Rotation tracking is bad! - Yup, sorry.
 In the future there will be settings to help fine tune the tracking.
 It's recommended to [set a keybinding to reset.](../server-setup/setting-reset-bindings.md)
 * It stops tracking when I turn around! - Bluetooth does not have a good range, you might have better luck with a different bluetooth adapter.